Table Of Contents

 Sales teams have traditionally relied on a broadcast mentality and pressure sales techniques.
 These simply don't work in the modern digital age.

 • Failure to identify active buyers and where they are in their buying journey.

 • Cold calling outreach with generic qualification processes.

-• Sales centric approach which kicks into presentation mode as soon as a prospect shows any interest.
+• A sales-centric approach that kicks into presentation mode as soon as a prospect shows any interest.

 • Delivers the same presentation over and over.